 Clyfford Still was fond of creating rivalries with fellow artists where none need have existed.
 Until recently, one of the best examples was the most mysterious: In my 2011 profile of Still I noted that he believed Barnett Newman stole his dominant vertical.
-Still believed that Newman’s zips were indebted to Still’s line of force.
+Still believed that Newman’s zips were indebted to what Still called his “line of force.”

 At the time, it seemed far-fetched.
-Still said he pioneered his “line of force” in the 1930s.
+Still said he pioneered his ‘line of force’ in the 1930s.
 There certainly weren’t any of those that anyone had ever seen.
-And does it really matter who was first?
-There is no finish line in art and who bragging rights are thin pleasure.
+And besides, does it really matter who was first?
+There is no finish line in art and bragging rights are thin pleasure.
 But who wouldn’t like a fuller understanding of art history, a fuller knowledge of how key developments happened, how art became what it was and is?

-Then as Matisse veered toward pointilism he forgot about it for a while, remembering the trick as he veered toward abstraction after his encounter with Juan Gris.
-The memory enabled Matisse’s greatest abstraction: French Window at Collioure (1914).
+Then as Matisse veered toward pointilism he forgot about it for a while, remembering the trick as he explored cubist-inspired abstraction after his encounter with Juan Gris.
+It was then that Matisse re-visited that vertical, and it enabled Matisse’s greatest abstraction: French Window at Collioure (1914).
 Other artists noticed Matisse’s perspective-shortening trick too: Witness Max Beckmann’s great The Bath (1930) or dozens of Pierre Bonnards.

-So when Clyfford Still began experimenting with dominant verticals in the late 1920s — and thanks to the Clyfford Still Museum and its first efforts to share the nearly 1,000 paintings in the Still estate, we now we know Still started painting verticals early on — he wasn’t exactly out on an island.
-Around 1927 or 1928 Still began painting trains moving through the flat, open West, possibly the high plains around Spokane, Wash., where he was living.
-(The CSM has published two of them in its new book, “Clyfford Still: The Artist’s Museum.”)
+So when Clyfford Still began experimenting with dominant verticals in the late 1920s — and thanks to the Clyfford Still Museum and its first efforts to share the nearly 1,000 paintings in the Still estate, we now we know Still started painting verticals early on — he wasn’t exactly all alone.
+They seem to have started thus: Around 1927 or 1928 Still began painting trains moving through the flat, open West, possibly the high plains around Spokane, Wash., where he was living.
+(The CSM has published two of these early works in its new book, “Clyfford Still: The Artist’s Museum.”)
 Extending upward from these trains is a thin sliver of smoke.
 That wisp doesn’t go from the top of the painting to the bottom of the painting, but you can see Still playing with the idea, putting it away, and then coming back to it.
 By 1946 Still is including single, thin, top-to-bottom verticals in his paintings, such as PH-945.
-[Image: Still, PH-782, 1927.
+[Image at left: Still, PH-782, 1927.
 Collection of the Clyfford Still Museum, Denver.]

 So what about Newman and Still’s claim that Newman took the vertical from him?
-We’ll probably never really know of course, but as more information and artwork comes to light it seems increasingly likely that Newman saw Stills and learned from them.
+We’ll probably never really know of course, but as more information and artwork comes to light it seems increasingly likely that Newman did in fact see Stills and that he learned from them.

 So when did the vertical form enter Newman’s work?
 Just as with Still, there was no single thunderbolt.
 Top-to-bottom verticals enter Newman’s small ink-on-paper drawings in 1945 and 1946.
 (Only one of those works is in a museum collection and I couldn’t find an image of it.
-The dates of these works have long been in question, but the best guess was provided by Brenda Richardson in her 1979 Baltimore Museum of Art survey of Newman’s drawings.
-Ann Temkin accepted these dates for her 2002 Philadelphia Museum of Art exhibition and catalogue.)
+The dates of these Newmans have long been in question, but the most widely accepted guess was provided by Brenda Richardson in her 1979 Baltimore Museum of Art survey of Newman’s drawings.
+More recently, Ann Temkin accepted them for her 2002 Philadelphia Museum of Art exhibition and catalogue.)

 The first Newman painting to feature what we might now call a ‘zip’ is 1946’s The Word I (above, left).
 As Temkin noted, the painting is indebted to Newman’s drawings of the period, right down to the way Newman thinned his paint to achieve ink-and-brush-like effects.
 Throughout 1946 Newman would develop that vertical, presenting it as non-tapering in 1946’s Moment, before making two Still-like paintings at the end of 1946 and early 1947: A terrific untitled 1946 painting on long-term loan to the Princeton University Art Museum, and Euclidian Abyss (1946-47), each of which could be distillations of Still, or, conversely, paintings from which it was Still who took something.
 We don’t know yet.
 And of course Newman kept playing with the vertical form until he isolated it in 1948’s Onement I.